#COPSoil 2024 Events

 • Where: G20 Global Land Initiative Restoration Pavilion

-• Lead Organizations: ICRAF & CA4SH
+• Lead Organizers: ICRAF & CA4SH

 The event will focus on soil health as a key area for action across climate, desertification, and biodiversity agendas.
 It will underscore soil health's critical role in climate change mitigation and adaptation, combating desertification, and supporting biodiversity and ecosystems.
 Discussions will highlight how improving soil health can strengthen food systems, improve food security, enhance biodiversity, and promote overall environmental sustainability.
 Additionally, the event will provide key insights to inform national plans on desertification, Nationally Determined Contributions (NDCs), National Adaptation Plans (NAPs), and biodiversity strategies.